16-18 November 2017

 It’s been a worthy innings for Arrival Day and we welcomed a good night’s kip in a warm bed!

-The second (and last) of our pre-arrangements was a walking tour departing from City Hall Square at 11am.
+The second (and last) of our pre-arrangements was a free walking tour departing from City Hall Square at 11am.

 We had a very leisurely start to our first holiday-day, languishing in the not-having-to-get-upness of it all and appreciating the soft and warm duvet before having to suit-up with all the layers to take on the elements.